 - Dimensions (W x D x H):9-1/8 x 11-7/8 x 7-1/2 inches.
 Detachable and washable inner lid

 - Easy to store retractable cord.Interchangeable melody and beep signal

 - Removable steam vent cap allows for high-temperature cooking without messy overflows.
 Electrical...

 Step By Step Instructions For Making Rice in an Automatic Rice Cooker

-- Using the cup included in your rice cooker box, measure the rice according to your desired amount.
+- Using the cup included in your box, measure the rice according to your desired amount.
 Allow some space for the expansion to avoid spilling over.

 - Rinse the measured rice to remove dirt or any contaminant that may possibly be in present.
 After rinsing, fill the bowl with water and remove the floating dirt or bits of rice.
 Rinse again, the second time.